chesterzcl/GSP/README.md

 1. A standard Variant Calling Format(VCF) file containing genomic information of the entire sample collection.
 2. A sample group label file indicating the membership of each individual sample.

+We also provide a nextflow pipeline implementation of this tool for users to carry out analysis from raw sequencing data (FASTQ).
+Please move to Wiki page for detailed guide on using the pipeline.

 Besides, three main customizable modules allow this tool to fulfill a variety of reserach needs.
 They are:
 1. Loci annotation flags (position range, variant type, variant size, .etc.).
 2. Variant quality metrics (minimum tolerable sequencing depth).